sanskrit/raw_etexts/mixed/ebhAratI-sampat/AdhunikasAhityam/AdhunikasAhityam/xamArAv/shrItukArAmacharitam.md

 1. Tukarama's wife, Avali, was very angry with herhusband for declining the corn.
-Wise men foreseeing trouble from acceptance of gifts, gladlyavoid
+Wise men foreseeing trouble from acceptance of gifts, gladlyavoid them[^7].
-[them](# "Second meaning of this line: wise men foreseeing trouble from marriage, remain unmarried.").
 2. Tukarama, then, decided to rebuild Panduranga'sdilapidated temple which had long been neglected bythe villagers.
 3. With spade in hand he dug out the earth, broke wood with a harrow, then mixed mud with waterfor building a new temple.
 4. Just at that time, Mahadaji, in a dream, heard Viṣnusaying to him:
 "Render help to my devoteeTukarama in building the temple."